StringCare/AndroidLibrary/README.md

 #### More information
-Ensure to have installed Gradle before you compile:
+If you haven't installed Gradle before you compile:
 ```
 ...
 :sample:obfuscator-script - Downloading https://services.gradle.org/distributions/gradle-2.14.1-all.zip